josephcopenhaver/idioms/README.md

 1. Talk is cheap, show me the code
 1. Talk is cheap, show me the data
 1. If you get knocked down, stay there for a bit and plan dodging the next hit
+1. If you do not know why you are doing something, stop immediately and ask...
+1. Shared Vision = Understanding + Commitment.
+It is not Consensus